Here’s what the USPS returns agent message means:

 So, the item is never delivered to you, but you don’t see any messages regarding a returns agent.

-But, it’s possible that the shipping conditions would be just right so that it makes sense to use the return labels that are already available.
+But, it’s possible that the shipping conditions would be just right so it makes sense to use the return labels that are already available.

 Say you cancel the order after it already makes it to your local USPS.